simonsigre/aabot/docs/docker-troubleshooting.md

 - Health checks should pass with HTTP connections

 ### Latest Fix Applied:
-The Docker configuration now includes:
+The Docker configuration now uses a completely different database driver:
-- `neonConfig.webSocketConstructor = undefined`
+- **Development**: Uses Neon serverless driver with WebSocket support
-- `neonConfig.pipelineConnect = false`
+- **Docker**: Uses standard PostgreSQL driver (`pg`) with direct TCP connections
-- `neonConfig.useSecureWebSocket = false`
+- **No WebSocket**: Docker environment bypasses all Neon-specific WebSocket logic
-- `neonConfig.forceDisablePgBouncer = true`
+- **Local Database**: Connects directly to PostgreSQL container without SSL

-This completely eliminates WebSocket usage and forces HTTP-only database connections.
+This eliminates the root cause by using the appropriate driver for each environment.